 Faculty Notification Procedure

 When a student with a disability enrolls in a course, faculty and instructors can expect two things to occur.
-First, an e-mail arrives from the UNO Disability Services Coordinator, Mary K. Clark, through the UNO Lotus Notes system.
+First, an e-mail arrives from the UNO Disability Services Office.
 It lists and describes the specific accommodations assigned to the student.
 Second, the student with a disability contacts the instructor or faculty member to discuss how best to implement each accommodation in the specific course.

 Students have a responsibility to communicate their needs to each instructor.
 If a student does not make arrangements with the instructor sufficiently in advance, the accommodations listed in the e-mail need not be provided.
 However, when a student requests assigned accommodations, they must be provided as soon as reasonably possible.

-Occassionally, an instructor or faculty member may find that an accommodation conflicts with an essential element of the course.
-In this case, contact the Disability Services Coordinator for a meeting and provide the accommodation in question until the situation is resolved.
+Occasionally, an instructor or faculty member may find that an accommodation conflicts with an essential element of the course.
+In this case, contact the Disability Services Office for a meeting and provide the accommodation in question until the situation is resolved.